TonyLei43/Super-Mario-RL/README.md

 # Super-Mario-RL

-**GOAL**: We will try to replicate the success of using Reinforcement Learning for Super Mario Bros and understand basic RL concepts over the span of 4-5 weeks .
-We will be following this video [here](https://www.youtube.com/watch?v=_gmQZToTMac&t=1310s&ab_channel=SourishKundu).
+**GOAL**: I wanted to replicate the success of using Reinforcement Learning for Super Mario Bros and understand basic RL concepts over the span of 4-5 weeks.
+I then lead a team where I tried to teach these concepts and help my peers to have a better understanding of RL.
+I followed this video [here](https://www.youtube.com/watch?v=_gmQZToTMac&t=1310s&ab_channel=SourishKundu).
 This project is purely for educational purposes and code belongs to the original owner.
 The code was dissected and rewritten in order to understand the workings of RL.

 ## Installation